 "First time ever needing an attorney to handle a case and they didn’t disappoint.
 They care about you and make sure that you are recovering while they take care of the legal stuff.
 Thank you everyone at Johnson & Biscone!" - Ozvy E.

 If you were injured on foot or while riding a bike, the attorneys at Johnson & Biscone, P.A. are prepared to help.
 When you first call our office , you will speak to one of our lawyers directly.
 You can count on us to provide a thorough, honest assessment of your case.

-For experienced assistance with pedestrian accident and bicycle accident claims, please call 405-232-6490 for a free, confidential consultation.
+For experienced assistance with a pedestrian accident and bicycle accident claims, please contact or call 405-232-6490 for a free, confidential consultation.
 Johnson & Biscone, P.A. serves clients throughout the Oklahoma City area and all of Oklahoma, including communities like Edmond, Norman, and others.